jrl-umi3218/mc_go1_description/README.md

-# Aliengo robot description for [mc_rtc](https://jrl-umi3218.github.io/mc_rtc/)
+# Go1 robot description for [mc_rtc](https://jrl-umi3218.github.io/mc_rtc/)
-This package has additional convex and rsdf files for mc_aliengo robot module used by [mc_rtc](https://jrl-umi3218.github.io/mc_rtc/) control framework.
-Aliengo robot has urdf and meshes in the original [aliengo_description](https://github.com/unitreerobotics/unitree_ros/tree/master/robots/aliengo_description) package.
+This package has additional convex and rsdf files for mc_go1 robot module used by [mc_rtc](https://jrl-umi3218.github.io/mc_rtc/) control framework. go1 robot has urdf and meshes in the original [go1_description](https://github.com/unitreerobotics/unitree_ros/tree/master/robots/go1_description) package.

 It contains the following directories:
  - `convex/`: convex hulls (generated from pointclouds sampled from the dae meshes)